-We don’t need to be in critical condition to start recovering, and just because someone else’s recovery involves being inpatient, therapy sessions, having to gain weight or anything else that is not part of your own recovery, does not make your recovery invalid or unnecessary.
+We don’t need to be in critical condition to start recovering.
+And just because someone else’s recovery involves being inpatient, therapy sessions, having to gain weight or anything else that is not part of your own recovery, does not make your recovery invalid or unnecessary.
 Any improvement or regaining your energy and happiness is recovery.
-Your recovery is valid, and you are not an imposter just because it doesn’t look like someone else’s.
+Your recovery is vital, and you are not an imposter just because it doesn’t look like someone else’s.

 Its not why you think!